nephio-project/docs/install-guide/gcp.md

 workloads cannot be run on this installation.
 You will need to alter the exercises to use workloads that do not rely on that functionality in order to expermiment with Nephio features.

-A separate set of GKE-specific exercises is under consideration.

 * Step through the [exercises](https://github.com/nephio-project/docs/blob/main/user-guide/exercises.md)
 * Dig into the [user guide](https://github.com/nephio-project/docs/blob/main/user-guide/README.md)